 Each week’s Zoom session will open a little ahead of the scheduled time, and may either display a welcome screen, or allow conversation, until the meeting starts at 19:30.
 While you get familiar with the process, join the meeting in good time so you have time to orientate yourself.

 Your Zoom experience depends on the sort of device you’re using (desktop, tablet, phone etc); suffice to say, you’ll get more familiar with it in time.
 The Zoom Help Centre is at https://support.zoom.us/hc/en-us.

-There are several ways to join the meeting using the link, meeting ID, and Passcode, given in the members’ mailing.
+There are several ways to join the meeting, using either the direct link link, or the meeting ID and Passcode, given in each week’s members’ mailing.

 - Join in a web browser – visit https://us02web.zoom.us/join, and enter the meeting ID and Passcode; you will be able to watch and listen, but won’t have full features such as chat with other participants.

-- Join by telephone – dial the Zoom phone number, and entering the meeting ID and Passcode; you will be able to listen, but won’t be able to watch or enjoy any other participant features.
+- Join by telephone – dial the local Zoom phone number, 0131 460 1196, and enter the meeting ID and Passcode; you will be able to listen, but won’t be able to watch or enjoy any other participant features.

-- Each meeting will use different login credentials, and those credentials will work at any time during the duration of the meeting, so, if you get cut off, simply join back in again.
+- Each meeting may use different login credentials, and those credentials will work at any time during the duration of that meeting, so, if you get cut off, simply join back in again.

 - If using the Zoom app, name yourself before you join the meeting.
 Go to the Settings cog, choose Profile, and name yourself fully; what you set here will display in all your subsequent Zoom calls.

 - If you forget to name yourself before you join the meeting, you may be asked to do so.
 Click/ tap Participant, find your own identity in the meeting, click More, and rename, and name yourself.

 - You may not be admitted until you have named yourself; this is to avoid a meeting populated by multiple variations on ‘My iPad No 2’ etc.